 The following students must apply for reinstatement:

 - Dietrich School of Arts and Sciences students who have not enrolled for two consecutive terms (counting only the fall and spring terms), and who have not attended another institution in the meantime.

 - Dietrich School of Arts and Sciences students who have completed their suspension period and wish to continue their studies.

 - University of Pittsburgh students who last attended another school at the Pittsburgh campus (such as College of Business Administration or the School of Nursing) but have not enrolled in classes for two consecutive terms (one calendar year), have not attended another institution, and wish to be admitted to the Dietrich School.

 The deadline for reinstatement is August 15 for the fall term, December 15 for the spring term, and one week before the beginning of classes in the summer term or sessions.
-An application fee of $45 is required.
 Students who are reinstated for a particular term but do not enroll for that term must reapply for reinstatement if they wish to attend a later term.